 - Currency exchange rates

 Many travel agents are becoming specialists in particular destinations, cultures, or interests.
 Specialized services are especially helpful to clients who are traveling to exotic destinations.
 For instance, a travel agent might specialize in African or South American destinations.
-To become a specialized travel agent, you will need to learn the customs and possibly the language(s) of your destination specialization.
+To become a specialized travel agent, you should learn the customs and possibly the language(s) of your destination specialization.
 Because of rising expectations of travel agents, a college degree is becoming increasingly important in the field.

 Travel and Tourism Career Training